Termite Control Gold Coast

 Did you know, properties built after 2002 have a chemical reticulation system or physical Termite barrier installed to protect properties in Queensland.
 Homes built prior 2002 mostly had liquid chemical barriers that do not last the lifetime of the building, where re treatments are required.

 If you are unsure on the type of Termite system at your property, call us now to arrange a Termite inspection.

 The repellent liquid chemical barrier is one of the oldest approaches when trying to protect a home from a termite attack.

 A Termite barrier is established by digging a trench both inside and outside the foundation of the home where practical.
 The trench is filled with a registered chemical that repels termites.
 Repellent Barriers prevent Termite travelling through the treated soil areas, which force termite away from the treatment area which can lead to Termites looking for an alternate entry.

-Non-repellent barriers have been used since the year 2000.
-These chemicals are not detectable by termites.
-The workers return to the colony with the chemicals on their body and in the food they bring.
-Establishing this type of barrier will eliminate a termite infestation in about one to three months.
-Examples of the Chemical are Premise Imidacloprid and Termidor Fripronil.
+Non-repellent Termite barriers called Treated Zones have been used since the year 2000.
+These types of Termiticides are not detectable by termites.
+Once termites travel through the treated area the worker Termites return to the colony with the chemicals on their body and in the food they bring.